Q-dimi/comment-key/README.md

 # comment_keys

 Write comments with a specific syntax so that your team members know where to go and what to do.
-Comments must be written in this syntax
+Comments must be written in this syntax..

 ```js
 //^*^(your comment here)